Marlon's profile picture

 Solution

-I structured the project with two independent layouts inside Next.js, each with its own theme, navigation, and route logic — isolated enough to evolve separately, but sharing components where genuine reuse made sense.
+The project was structured with two independent layouts inside Next.js, each with its own theme, navigation, and route logic — isolated enough to evolve separately, but sharing components where genuine reuse made sense.
 The distinction was made case by case, not as a blanket rule.

 Custom PHP endpoints in WordPress return products already categorized, reducing organizational logic in the front-end and keeping the CMS as the single source of truth.
 The DWG team manages products, services, and institutional content for both segments through the same WordPress panel.